radixsh/ecs-170-project/README.md

 ### generate_data.py
 `generate_data.py` provides a wrapper around functions from `distributions.py` for generating distributions from various families.
-We might remove `generate_data`.
+(We might remove this file.)

 Each entry in the returned list is an ordered tuple whose first entry is a list of data points and whose second entry is a list of label data.
 The label data is